 How was I to know?

 “And I had Chinese food two days ago.
 I feel like crap, Nathan, but I can’t take one.”

 “I’ve never heard of it.
 Whatever you’ve got, just bring it over,” I pleaded.

-I thought I was having bad luck again.
+I thought I was having bad luck again in the Dating Department.